The stylesheets V3.7 Oct 2020

-supermicro CMS is installed with seven initial stylesheets:
+supermicro CMS is initially installed with five stylesheets (not all active):

-When the system is first set up in 'setup' two more are created:
+When the system is first set up in 'setup' two more stylesheets are created:

 Changing the styles

-This can be done in two ways by opening the main admin page.
+This can be done in the main admin page.
 Under Styles: is a drop-down list where any of the following can be selected and opened with Get styles:

 - Current styles (the styles currently in use)

-- Default styles (the original styles in minified form)
+- Default styles (the default styles in minified form)

-- White styles (the original styles not minified)
+- Default unminified styles (the original styles not minified)

 - Extra styles only (an optional additional stylesheet)

 Whichever stylesheet was selected can then be edited and saved with Update styles.
-If 'Current', 'Default' or 'White' were selected it will be saved as stylesheet.css – the main stylesheet.
+If any of 'Current', 'Default' or 'Default unminified' are selected then updated, they will be saved as stylesheet.css – the main stylesheet.
 Editing and updating 'Extra' will only change extra.css – an optional additional stylesheet that can be used if required to add special styles or try things out.

-Browsers will read extra.css after the others so that normal styles can be changed without changing the main stylesheet.
+Browsers will read extra.css after the others to enable normal styles to be modified without changing the main stylesheets.